ludvigak/FINUFFT.jl/README.md

 ## TODO
 * Implement advanced interface
-* Test on Max OS X (specifically, fix osx building on Travis CI)
+* Test Max OS X, once it is available in FINUFFT